 If a sample is accidentally spoiled during the centrifuging process (e.g., the pellet was lost during decanting, bleach was squirted into a tube, or cross-contamination is suspected), it should immediately be thrown away.
-Record the appropriate sample ID as well as the reason for the ruined sample in the collector app and make a note on the COCs.
+Record the appropriate sample ID as well as the reason for the ruined sample in the

+Collector App and make a note on the COCs.

-If any deviations from this QAPP occurred during water sample collection in the field or during processing of samples, clearly describe the deviations on Exhibit 16.
+(10) File post trip and QA/QC summary (Exhibit 2).
+IF the trip was executed as planned, use the check box provided on Exhibit 2 and continue page 3.
+If any deviations from this QAPP occurred during water sample collection in the field or during processing of samples, clearly describe the deviations on Exhibit 2.
 If deviations will affect lab processing, the eDNA Program Coordinator will contact the eDNA Processing Leader.
-Even if there were no deviations from the QAPP, Exhibit 16 forms should be sent to the eDNA Project Coordinator following a sampling event to satisfy reporting requirements in section 1.6.
-Be sure to note any changes in personnel from the pre-trip plan on Exhibit 16 when the report is filed.
+Even if there were no deviations from the QAPP, Exhibit 2 forms should be sent to the eDNA Project Coordinator following a sampling event to satisfy reporting requirements in section 1.6.
+Some of this information may seem duplicated from the Collector App, but it is necessary to provide quality assurance information to the Coordinator and GIS specialist at the time lab data is joined with field data to ensure accuracy.
+These documents standardize information for a long-term monitoring program implemented by several different offices with frequent staff turnover across a large geographic area.